H256/gekko-quasar-ui/README.md

 ### Dev-Mode
 Needed:
-  - Node >= 7.0
+  - NodeJS >= 7.0
   - running Gekko Instance started as --ui

+*Side-Note: I'm running on Windows 10 - so here it's working.
+Linux sometimes gave me headaches while installing dependencies...*

 To install, follow these steps:

-1. Install Quasar-CLI via npm `npm install -g quasar-cli`
+1. Install Quasar-CLI via npm `npm install -g quasar-cli`, to make sure, everything is allright, follow the official installation guide to Quasar https://quasar-framework.org/guide/index.html#Development-with-Quasar-CLI-Recommended .
 2. Clone this repo to some location on your harddrive (should work from any directory in DEV-Mode).
 3. Fire up your gekko in UI-Mode.
-4. CD into cloned repository and start the UI with `quasar dev`
+4. CD into cloned repository and run `npm install`.
+5. Start the UI with `quasar dev`

+*Note: If it complains about missing modules, make sure, vue-cli and quasar-cli are properly installed.*

 ### Compile for replacing the original Gekko-UI
 1. Clone this repo.